pierre-rouleau/pel/README.rst

   at any time and without any impact on your original selection;
   the `🚦 Tree-sitter PDF`_ lists these modes,

-  - the `🚦 Tree-sitter PDF`_ provides information on the various Tree-Sitter language grammar and major modes supporting it, and
+  - the `🚦 Tree-sitter PDF`_ provides information on the Tree-Sitter language grammar and major modes supporting it, and
   - the document titled `Using tree-sitter with Emacs and PEL`_ describes how to setup your environment to use the Tree-Sitter based modes,

-- uses the extremely powerful Emacs customization system to drive activation of features,
+- uses Emacs powerful customization system to drive activation of features,

   - PEL provides an Emacs init.el and early-init.el file; to use PEL you need